kuroji-fusky/kurojifusky.com/README.md

   <a href="https://skepfusky.xyz">skepfusky.xyz</a>
 </h1>

-The source code of my personal and website written in Next.js!
-Content managed by Strapi, deployed on Vercel and Heroku.
+The source code of my personal and website written in Nuxt 3!
+Content managed by Strapi and Cloudinary, deployed on Vercel.

 ## Running the thing